 Learn something new every day More Info... by email

-The function of the apex of the heart is to regulate the contractions of the ventricles so they are well-timed to the contractions of the atrium.
-This timing is the result of a system of fibers that runs from the top of the atrium to the apex, where the fibers break into two pathways leading to the left and right ventricles.
+Regulating the contractions of the ventricles so they are well-timed to the contractions of the atrium is really important to heart health and overall health, too — but the process isn’t always as easy as it might seem.
+The timing is the result of a system of fibers that runs from the top of the atrium to the apex, where the fibers break into two pathways leading to the left and right ventricles.
 These fibers found within the walls of the heart are known as Purkinje fibers.

 The sinoatrial (SA) nodes are areas of the heart's atrium that act as the heart's pacemaker.
 Impulses from the SA node cause the heart’s chambers to contract.
 Purkinje fibers receive their impulses from the SA node and move the impulse through the heart’s muscles.

 Just below the atrium is another node, the atrioventricular (AV) node, which slows the impulses from the SA node.
-The slower signal proceeds to the apex of the heart and then around to the left and right ventricles.
-The timing of the impulses from the SA node to the AV node and on to the ventricles is ideally perfect for the flow of blood from the atrium to the ventricles.
-Once the blood has reached the ventricles, the Purkinje fibers signal for the ventricle to contract.
+This slower signal proceeds to the apex of the heart and then around to the left and right ventricles.
+The timing of the impulses from the SA node to the AV node and on to the ventricles is ideally perfect for the flow of blood.
+Once the blood has reached the ventricles, the Purkinje fibers signal for these spaces to contract.